+NN Schade complies with the prudent person principles as set out in Directive 2009/138/EC/article 132: Prudent person principle.
 NN Group maintains a Global Asset List, which contains all asset classes in which subsidiaries of NN Group are allowed to invest.
 Before an asset class is approved for this list, a New Investment Class Approval & Review Procedure ('NICARP') must be followed.